2024/25 Indy Pass Buyer’s Guide

 More ski areas continue to grow Indy Pass

-The addition of new ski areas in recent seasons have made the Indy Pass that much more attractive.
-Indy Pass skiers and riders can enjoy Marquette Mountain, which brings the serious benefit of lake effect snow from nearby Lake Superior.
-The mountain picks up an average of 150 inches of snow each season.
-Nub’s Nob has long been a fun resort and is in the Boyne Mt./The Highlands neighborhood in the lower peninsula.
-Treetops, in Gaylord, sits at the highest elevation in the lower peninsula, at 1,394 feet, and offers a playground of 1,500 skiable acres.
-Other Indy Pass ski areas include Mt.
-Kato, located just 15 minutes from downtown Mankato, and offering 65 acres of terrain and 19 trails, all lit for night skiing.
+The addition of new ski areas in recent seasons has made the Indy Pass that much more popular.
+There’s especially a lot to love in the Midwest, like Marquette Mountain, which brings the serious benefit of lake effect snow from nearby Lake Superior.
+Nub’s Nob has long been a fun resort in the Boyne Mt./The Highlands neighborhood of the lower peninsula, while Treetops, which sits at the highest elevation on the lower peninsula, boasts 1,500 skiable acres.

 Newer headliners include Oregon’s Mt.
-Hood Meadows, the largest of the nation’s independent resorts and the most exciting in the western U.S. Mt.
+Hood Meadows, one of the largest Indy Pass Resorts, and one of the most fun ski areas in the Pacific Northwest.
+Mt.
 Hood Meadows has 2,150 skiable acres with 85 named runs served by 11 lifts.
-Other newer additions have included Calabogie Peaks Resorts and Loch Lomand, Ontario, Canada; Mountain High and Dodge Ridge, California; Arctic Valley, Colorado; Granby Ranch and Echo Mountain, Alaska; Mt.
+Other newer additions have included Calabogie Peaks Resorts and Loch Lomand in Ontario, Canada; Mountain High and Dodge Ridge in California; Arctic Valley, Colorado; Granby Ranch and Echo Mountain in Alaska; Mt.
 Crescent, Iowa; Sleeping Giant, Wyoming; Ski Snowstar Winter Sports Park, Illinois; Dry Hill Ski Area, New York; and Whitecap Mountain, Wisconsin.

-Indy Pass has added seven new alpine resorts for the 2024/25 Indy Pass, consisting of Big Moose Mountain in Maine, Mt.
+Indy Pass announced seven new alpine resorts at the close of the 2023-24 season, consisting of Big Moose Mountain in Maine, Mt.
 Eyak in Alaska, Mt.
 Washington Alpine Resort in British Columbia, Powderhorn Mountain Resort in Colorado, Steeplechase in Minnesota, Wintergreen Resort in Virginia, and Wisp Resort in Maryland.
-Indy Pass has also added five cat skiing operations: Big Red Cats in British Columbia, Selkirk Powder in Idaho, Brundage Mountain Snowcat Adventures and Soldier Mountain Cat Skiing in Idaho, and Cascade Powder Guides in Washington.
+Indy Pass also added five cat skiing operations: Big Red Cats in British Columbia, Selkirk Powder in Idaho, Brundage Mountain Snowcat Adventures and Soldier Mountain Cat Skiing in Idaho, and Cascade Powder Guides in Washington.
 Cat skiing is a new addition to the Indy Pass.
 Alpine passholders receive a 10% discount when they book day seats or packaged visits.

 The best part: Passes are a bargain with the Indy Pass and it’s so easy to use.
 Indy Pass keeps growing each year as more and more of the regional ski areas and cross-country centers see the value of bringing newbies to their areas with the hopes of converting them into regular guests.